On the Constraints on Superconducting Cosmic Strings from 21-cm Cosmology: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Stefan Heimersheim and Irene Abril-Cabezas for sharing their power spectrum emulator and HERA data analysis codes.
-We also wish to thank Petra Brcic, Roxane Thériault, Jordan Mirocha, and Robert Brandenberger for helpful conversations about the superconducting cosmic string excess radio background.
+We also wish to thank Petra Brcic, Roxane Thériault, Jordan Mirocha, and Robert Brandenberger for helpful conversations about the superconducting cosmic string excess radio background and the anonymous referee whose comments greatly aided in improving this paper.

 TGJ acknowledges the support of the Science and Technology Facilities Council (UK) through grant ST/V506606/1.
 SP is grateful to the Cambridge Trust and the Centre for Doctoral Training in Data Intensive Science for their support through a Cambridge International studentship.
 HTJB acknowledges support from the Kavli Institute for Cosmology Cambridge, the Kavli Foundation, and the Science and Technology Facilities Council (UK) through grant ST/T505997/1.
 AF and WJH thank the Royal Society for their support through their University Research Fellowships.
 EdLA is grateful to the Science and Technology Facilities Council (UK) for their continued support through his Rutherford Fellowship.
 RB is thankful for the support of the Israel Science Foundation (grant No.\ 2359/20).